-The Department of Earth Sciences offers opportunities for you to collaborate with faculty members in exciting undergraduate research projects.
+Our Earth sciences program offers opportunities for you to collaborate with faculty members in exciting undergraduate research projects.
 Many projects involve summer fieldwork.
-Research projects can be undertaken as a part of the department’s capstone program, and can also be done for honor’s theses within the Honors Program or Thesis Scholars Program.
+Research projects can be undertaken as a part of the capstone program, and can also be done for honor’s theses within the Honors Program or Thesis Scholars Program.

 Thad did field research in the Westfjords of northwest Iceland, participating in a Keck Geology Consortium project directed by Professor Jordan.

 Thad’s project focused on an isolated silicic lava flow at the top of the mountain Sauratindur.
 He studied samples of this lava and adjacent basaltic lava flows using a petrographic microscope, and determined the geochemistry of these samples by XRF and ICP-MS. His work determined that the lava is a dacite with limited compositional variability, and that this lava is not closely related to other silicic volcanic rocks in this part of Iceland.

 Thad presented his work at the Keck Geology Consortium Symposium in Amherst, Massachusetts.